Tawa Pulao

 Now add the rice, coriander and curry leaves.
 From this stage put your flame to the lowest setting.

 Here comes the secret ingredient!
-Add the Pavv bhaji masala powder and stir-fry.
+Add the Pav bhaji masala powder and stir-fry.
 Once the masala sticks to the rice, check for salt, sprinkle the lemon juice and garnish with some extra coriander leaves.

 Serve plain or with raita.